 Hedgehog Lifespan and Long-term Care

-Hedgehogs live on average 3 to 5 years, although some may reach 7 years with exceptional care.
+Hedgehogs as pets live on average 3 to 5 years, although some may reach 7 years with exceptional care.
 Providing proper housing, diet, and regular veterinary check-ups will maximize their lifespan.

 Veterinary Care